Sol4rOnGit/Sol4rOnGit/README.md

 - 📫 How to reach me Hiresh.Solanki@outlook.com
 - ⚡ Fun fact: this is a fact thats fun

-My linked in here: [LinkedIn](https://www.linkedin.com/in/hiresh-solanki-85b062378/) is a lot more detailed and better to learn more about me.
+My [LinkedIn here](https://www.linkedin.com/in/hiresh-solanki-85b062378/) is a lot more detailed and better to learn more about me.

 <!---
 Sol4rOnGit/Sol4rOnGit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.